 What is the Little Black Dress Initiative?

-The Little Black Dress Initiative (LBDI) is a poverty awareness and fundraising campaign that underscores the Junior League of Columbia’s mission to end the cycle of poverty in the Midlands.
+The Little Black Dress Initiative (LBDI) is a fundraising campaign that underscores the Junior League of Columbia’s Mission to find solutions for families and children in the Midlands.
+It also highlights the impact that the League has on the Midlands.

 Participants will receive a LBDI button to wear each of the five days and will spread the word about the campaign through social media using #JLCLBDI #AskMeAboutMyDress